ableasdale/ml-java-client-kerberos/SETUP.md

   - Select the **MemberOf** tab and select **Add**
   - In the **Select Groups** dialogue box type in *Administrators* and click on **Check Names** then **OK**
   - Confirm user is now listed as being a member of the Administrators group and ensure Apply is set to save the changes
-  - Test the login to ensure you're able to get back in after
+  - Test the login to ensure you're able to connect to the machine locally (you will use this account to get back into the system after the Active Directory installation has completed).

 ![Computer Management](src/main/resources/images/runthrough/2_computer_management.png)